fieldtrip/website/faq/how_can_i_use_openmeeg_for_forward_modelling.md

 ### From source

-The source code of OpenMEEG can be accessed by SVN
+The source code of OpenMEEG can be accessed on <https://github.com/openmeeg/openmeeg/>

-    svn checkout svn://scm.gforge.inria.fr/svn/openmeeg

 OpenMEEG is build with CMake on all platforms.